dashpay/docs/wallets/dashcore/privatesend-instantsend.rst

 mixing and denomination process is seamless, automatic, and requires no intervention on the part of the user.
 The current implementation of PrivateSend in the Dash Core wallet allows any amount of Dash to be mixed for later use in PrivateSend transactions.
-As of April 2018, PrivateSend is not currently available in other Dash wallets.
+As of December 2018, PrivateSend is not currently available in other Dash wallets.

 Knowledge of the exact number of rounds of PrivateSend mixing used in